valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Failure detection

-Redis Cluster failure detection is used to recognize when a master or replica node is no longer reachable by the majority of nodes and then respond by promoting a replica to the role of master.
+Valkey Cluster failure detection is used to recognize when a master or replica node is no longer reachable by the majority of nodes and then respond by promoting a replica to the role of master.
 When replica promotion is not possible the cluster is put in an error state to stop receiving queries from clients.

 As already mentioned, every node takes a list of flags associated with other known nodes.
 There are two flags that are used for failure detection that are called `PFAIL` and `FAIL`. `PFAIL` means *Possible failure*, and is a non-acknowledged failure type. `FAIL` means that a node is failing and that this condition was confirmed by a majority of masters within a fixed amount of time.